 Another dish that takes broccoli and cauliflower to the next level, is Cauliflower and Broccoli in Cheese Sauce.
 Strictly the following keto diet?
-Leave off the bread crumbs.
+Limit your portion to one tablespoon on your plate.

-Want to keeps fats high in your diet, include flavorful Creamed Spinach.
+Want to keep fats high in your diet, include flavorful Creamed Spinach.

 Leafy Green Salad

 It's always a good idea to include a leafy green salad, filled with celery, cucumbers, a few tomatoes, and cheese.
 Dress in white wine vinegar and extra virgin olive.